doma-engineering/flake-magazine/001-fighting-pollution/01-make-or-break-stdio/README.md

 ```
 _This program will output "Hello, world!" in your terminal emulator._

-However, since the meaning of STDIN being attached to `/dev/pts/$pts_id` is to read user input, which is passed to PTS via PTM as a result of handling keypresses, this write shall be ignored and won't be read by the following program.
+However, since the meaning of STDIN being attached to PTS is to read user input, which is passed to PTS via PTM as a result of handling keypresses, this write shall be ignored and won't be read by the program shown in the next listing.
-The forked child here shall terminate only after a user presses a key, which shall be relayed to the child via STDIN.
+The forked child here shall terminate only after a user presses a key, which shall be relayed to it via STDIN.

 ```zig
 const std = @import("std");